snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 There are three types of filters available on the search page.

-- Out of the box filters
+- Out-of-the-box filters
 - Content source filters
 - Custom filters

-## Out of the box filters
+## Out-of-the-box filters

-Out of the box filters are available by default in search verticals such as All, Files, Images, and News.
+Out-of-the-box filters are available by default in search verticals such as All, Files, Images, and News.
 On the ‘All' and ‘File' verticals, you can see the "File type" filter on the FileType property and the "Last modified" filter on the LastModifiedTime property.
 These filters are available in SharePoint Home, Office.com, SharePoint Sites, and Work vertical in Bing.

 ## Content source filters